swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-33-build-and-publish-the-model-with-bentoml-and-docker-locally.md

 1. Created and containerized a BentoML model artifact
 2. Published the BentoML model artifact Docker image to the container registry

+!!! abstract "Take away"

+    - **Bentofiles define reproducible deployment environments**: The `bentofile.yaml` specifies exactly which code, dependencies, and Python version are needed to run your service, making deployments reproducible across environments and preventing "works on my machine" issues.
+    - **Containerization makes models portable and scalable**: By packaging your BentoML service as a Docker container, you create a self-contained unit that can run anywhere Docker is supported, from local machines to cloud platforms to Kubernetes clusters.
+    - **Container registries serve as model deployment hubs**: Publishing containerized models to a registry (Google Artifact Registry, Docker Hub, etc.) creates a centralized, versioned repository where deployment systems can pull production-ready model images.
+    - **Separation of concerns improves the build process**: BentoML handles ML-specific concerns (model loading, inference logic) while Docker handles deployment concerns (environment isolation, portability), allowing each tool to excel at what it does best.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production